speedprav/speedprav/README.md

-# Hi there, I'm Speedprav! 👋
+# Hi there, I'm Pravin Choudhary! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in technology and software development.
 Here's a bit about me: